alysoid/ansible-arch-bootstrap/README.md

 ## Final steps

 When the bootstrap procedure is done, SSH into the machine and execute `arch-chroot /mnt` to check that everything is all right.
-It is recommended checking at least `/etc/fstab` and systemd-boot configuration files: `/boot/loader.conf`, `/boot/entries/arch.conf` before exiting the chroot environment with:
+It is recommended checking at least `/etc/fstab` before exiting and rebooting:

 ```shell
 $ exit